reactjs/react.dev/content/docs/implementation-notes.md

 }
 ```

-In the DOM you would only see the `<div>`.
+In the DOM you would only see the `<div />`.
 However the internal instance tree contains both composite and host internal instances.

 The composite internal instances need to store: